“Do one thing every day that scares you.”

 Your Current Comfort Zone Was Once Uncomfortable

-Everything that you comfortably do now was once uncomfortable.
+Everything you comfortably do now was once uncomfortable.

 Take walking for an example.